The Ashburton Building Company

 See also Hugh Abbott's memories of living at Lyndhurst in the 1940s, in the Growing up in Ashburton section.

-Owners of Claremont/The Priory/Cartlands
+Owners and occupiers of Claremont/The Priory/Cartlands

 1908 James Phillips